-Rabbi Adam Lavitt is a spiritual director, writer, ritual facilitator, and designer of transformative learning experiences.
-He offers an approach to Judaism that promotes spiritual wellness and social justice.
+Rabbi Adam Lavitt is a writer, chaplain, ritual facilitator, and educator.
+He offers an approach to Judaism that promotes spirituality and social justice.
 Rabbi Adam grew up in Northbrook, a small suburb on the north shore of Chicago.
-He graduated cum laude from Kenyon College, where he received his B.A. in religious studies and English literature with a concentration in creative writing.
-In 2012, Rabbi Adam was ordained as a rabbi at the Rabbinical School of Hebrew College.
-Over the course of his studies, he also learned at Pardes, BINA's Secular Yeshiva, Alma and the Conservative Yeshiva.
+He graduated cum laude from Kenyon College, where he received his B.A. in Religious Studies and English Literature.
+In 2012, Rabbi Adam was ordained at the Rabbinical School of Hebrew College.
+Over the course of his learning he also studied at Pardes, BINA's Secular Yeshiva, Alma and the Conservative Yeshiva.

 For CV, click here.